lubanasachin/webrtc_test/myapp/quest1/README.md

 - provides a simple web interface to send receive message from random peers
 - web interface is developed using HTML5, Javascript

+### How mChat works?

-Peers are given random generated ID & are shown as available in Peer List when they connect to socket server.
+- Peers are given random generated ID & are shown as available in Peer List when they connect to socket server.
-Presence management is done with the socket server.
+- Presence management is done with the socket server.
-WebRTC Offer-Answer model is initiated whenever user clicks on any available peer to start chat If peer connection for given user already exists, it uses the existing peer connection.
+- WebRTC Offer-Answer model is initiated whenever user clicks on any available peer to start chat
+- If peer connection for given user already exists, it uses the existing peer connection.
-Peer connection for all the connected peers are store in PCOBJ object
+- Peer connection for all the connected peers are store in PCOBJ object

 The following links may be useful: